 With summer at the door, who isn’t already dreaming of diving into an ocean that is a thousand shades of blue, relaxing on the most beautiful islands in Italy, whiling away the days far from the hustle and bustle of the city?
 Have you already planned your summer vacation?
-If you are still undecided about your next destination continue reading this article, your journey to discover the best Italian islands begins now.
+If you are still undecided about your next Italy holiday trip continue reading this article, your journey to discover the best Italian islands begins now.

 The Flegrean Islands of the Campania archipelago: the Blue of Ischia and Capri